 Our group focuses its research on:

-Tolerance of horticultural crops and fruity trees to multiple abiotic stresses
+Tolerance of horticultural crops and fruity trees to multiple stresses

-In this section of the ANTIOX-AgriFood Biotech group, we investigate the physiology behind fruity trees and horticultural plants subjected to multiple abiotic stresses like drought, high light, extreme temperatures or nutrient starvation to enhance control and efficiency of crops and orchards under these circumstances.
+In this section of the ANTIOX-AgriFood Biotech group, we investigate the physiology behind fruity trees and horticultural plants subjected to multiple stresses like drought, high light, extreme temperatures, nutrient starvation or fungal attack to enhance control and efficiency of crops and orchards under these circumstances.

 Biostimulants and biofertilisers